mcellteam/Workshop_2016/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```

-The collection of images will look something like this
+The resulting image collection will look something like this (this should be edited to remove some whitespace.
+Also, the subimages should be larger; it's hard to see the differences between each subimage.)

 ![Simple geometries dataset snapshot](cellorganizer/simple_geometries_dataset.png "Simple geometries dataset snapshot")